Jordan-E/NWEN302-Lab1b/README.md

 # NWEN302-Lab1b
-porgramming a basic switch in switchyard
+porgramming a learning switch in switchyard
+This is a python program that was used in a vertuial enviroment.